Updated: Dec 25, 2022

 Here are two common behaviors that most people don’t realize are emotionally destructive:

-Complaining about something, such as other drivers on the road, low salary, or lack of friends is destructive because it is a manifestation of “refusal to accept what is.”
+Complaining about something, such as other drivers on the road, low salary, or lack of friends is destructive because it's a manifestation of “refusal to accept what is.”
 Complaining teaches that, at the moment the complaint is spoken or thought, the situation is hopeless.
 Hopelessness promotes fear.
-Complaining also teaches that the complainer is a victim.
+Complaining also teaches that the complainer is the victim.
 Is teaching victimhood a healthy notion?
 I’m not referring to criticisms given as constructive feedback to a supervisor, friend, or relative in an appropriate setting.

 Swearing is an emotionally destructive behavior because when you say, “Damn it!” to the hammer that just hit your thumb, what you’re really doing is blaming the hammer for your action.
-Do you really believe it is proper adult behavior to blame something else for what you did?
+Do you really believe it's proper adult behavior to blame something else for what you did?

 Five categories of fear

-For me, it is helpful to break down large problems into smaller ones I can address each part one at a time.
+Often it's helpful to break down larger problems into smaller ones so they can be addressed one part one at a time.
 Luckily for us, psychologists have grouped the myriad of human fears into five types.
-Rather than addressing all your fears at once, address one type at a time until you have achieved some success before progressing to another.
+This way you can address your fears one at a time.

 Shame and Embarrassment: Fostered by thoughts of being judged by self or others.
 If you’re afraid of being shamed, you’ll will keep shame in the forefront of your mind.